20aszulc/ece-140-midterm/Lab 8/README.md

 3) and green sphere

 We used geocashing to get the location of the object using latitude and longitude.
 This is done in the get_coordinates function.
 Please make sure to pip install geopy.
 We show the entire found_objects table on the webpage itself and is shown and updated when the store location button is clicked.
 The project requires a green tennis ball, a red toothpaste cylinder, and a blue mouse.
 The hardware for GPS coordinates did not work so we had to use js to get and return coordinates.
-You will need access to the internet
+You will need access to the internet for that portion.
+We successfuly added coordinates to webpage and to sql found objects table along with camera paning to objects, detecting objects, create a rest route, and adding values to every new found object that was found and added to the table.
+If coordinates were not found, aka object wasn't found they were not added to found objects and it said object was not found in the table list, but rest of attributes like color and contour existed

 1
 We created object sql Table: